Speaking: Grammar in Speaking B2 - Lesson 5: Using Modals for Speculation (must be, might have)

 3. Record yourself for 60 seconds explaining your theories.

-Example: "My usual coffee seller isn't here this morning.
-That's odd.
-She must be sick, because she is always so punctual4.
+Example: "My usual coffee seller isn't here.
+She must be sick, because she is always so punctual.
 Or maybe she could have decided to take a holiday.
-No, she can't have gone on holiday without telling her regular customers.
+No, she can't have gone on holiday without telling her regulars.
 I'm sure she's just sick."

 Post a Comment